dotnet-websharper/docs/content/core/sitelets.md

 The key concept is the **endpoint**: a value of a user-defined type that represents a specific request route.
 Sitelets parse incoming requests into these endpoint values, and then generate the appropriate content based on the endpoint.
-While link generation takes an endpoint value and produces an URL, which is the inverse of route parsing.
+Link generation takes an endpoint value and produces a URL, which is the inverse of route parsing.
 By encapsulating these concepts, sitelets allow you to define a website's URL scheme, content, and linking in a type-safe manner.

 In addition, if the router part is defined separately, it can be used on the client side too, for client-side routing and linking.

-Below is a minimal example of a complete site serving one HTML page:
+Below is a minimal example of a complete site, serving one HTML page:

 ```fsharp
 namespace SampleWebsite